 Here are some tips for staying safe on the beach so you can relax and enjoy your day.

-Your children can get a free water-proof and tear-proof wristband that you can write your contact details on, should they become separated from you.
+The Visit Southend Child Safety Scheme offers your children a free water-proof and tear-proof wristband that you can write your contact details on, should they become separated from you.
 Get one at our Visitor Information Centre located at the Pier entrance.

 Shoebury East Beach is the only beach with a designated BBQ area that can be used anytime during the day, this is first come first served.
 Please make sure to properly extinguish your BBQ before throwing it away.